johndcjustme/parrot-os-terminal/README.md

 ~~~

 3. Remove the existing script and copy the code from the repository and paste then save.
-4. Close all terminal and open a new one, and you'll seeee Woallllaaaaaahhhh!
+4. Close all terminal and open a new one, and you'll seeee Wallllaaaaaahhhh!